-A full detailed breakdown of costs and justification for all costs must be provided in your application.
 Applicants should consult the Irish Cancer Society Budget Spending Guidelines when developing their grant budget (Appendix 3).
+The budget should include costs associated with running the initiative and the research costs embedded within the initiative.
 The approval of all grant budget items is at the discretion of the Irish Cancer Society.
 Any budgeted costs that do not adhere to spending guidelines risk rejection.